 - Assessing the mechanism of beta cell dysfunction in diabetes pathogenesis

-- Facilitating the development of mature stem cell derived beta cells
+- Facilitating the development of cell therapies for diabetes

 - Translation of research findings to human

 - in vivo, in situ and in vitro two-photon and confocal laser scanning microscopy